prpole/dissertation/chapter1/article/hland_article.md

 ideologies do.
 Indeed, becoming part of the environment in the background *is* the ideology.

-Background constitutes a unique form of description, or at least a unique literary use to which description can be put.
+Backgrounding constitutes a unique form of description, or at least a unique literary use to which description can be put.
 Georg Lukács’s foundational essay “Narrate or Describe,” for example, singularly fails to capture the integration of event and background as it appears in *Herland*.
-Comparing two analogous depictions of horse races in Zola’s *Nana* and Tolstoy’s *Anna Karenina*, Lukács criticizes Zola’s and elevates Tolstoy’s according to the following criterion: “In Zola the race is *described* from the standpoint of the observer; in Tolstoy it is *narrated* from the standpoint of a participant.”
-That Tolstoy’s description is “integrated into the total action of the novel” through ironic and symbolic means makes it part of its narrative inevitability, while Zola’s description is excessive, “mere filler” that “could easily be eliminated.”
-Theinevitability that Lukács lauds in authors who privilege narration is an inevitability contained to human activity and human narratives, presupposing a foregrounding of human actions against a background of inert natural and built environments.
-In Balzac, for example, “the theatre and performance serve as the setting for an inner drama of his characters”; in Flaubert, the setting of an agricultural fair “is incidental,” mere “background for the decisive love scene between Rudolf and Emma Bovary.”
-The reason for this decisive privileging of narration is its effectiveness in depicting the contradictory relationships and social structures of capitalism.
-While in the descriptive paradigm, these relationships “are simply described as social facts, as results, as *caput mortuum* of a social process,” it is the process itself that narration is supposedly in a unique position to capture: while Zola tells us that the theater *is* prostituted under capitalism, Balzac “depicts *how* the theater *becomes* prostituted under capitalism.”[@kahn_narrate_2005 111-115] By this logic, the majority of Gilman’s intensely descriptive novel would surely be considered a crypt of *capita mortua*.
+Lukács privileges works in which events are "*narrated* from the standpoint of the participant" over those in which they are "*described* from the standpoint of the observer" because the former integrates description into the "total action of the novel" while the latter constitutes "mere filler."
+Human "action" is forgrounded against a background of inert natural and built environments.
+Of course, for Lukács, the point of this distinction is the relative ability to capture the contradictions of capitalism.
+Description fails because it presents "social facts...as *caput mortuum* of a social process" where narration captures the process itself.[@kahn_narrate_2005 111-115] By this logic, the majority of Gilman’s intensely descriptive novel would surely be considered a crypt of *capita mortua*.